How do you drive a roundabout?

 - DO NOT PASS other vehicles.
 Maintain a slow speed through the roundabout.

-- EXIT the roundabout immediately if an emergency vehicle approaches, and then pull over.
+- EXIT the roundabout immediately if an emergency vehicle approaches, then pull over.

-- YIELD to pedestrians and bicyclists when exiting the roundabout.
+- YIELD to pedestrians and bicyclists when exiting.

 - ALWAYS USE CROSSWALKS.
-Cross only at crosswalks, and always stay on the designated walkways.
+Cross only at crosswalks and stay on designated walkways.

 - NEVER cross to the central island.

-- USE PEDESTRIAN REFUGE in the splitter island.
-It allows you to cross the roundabout one approach at a time and check for approaching traffic.
+- USE PEDESTRIAN REFUGE in the splitter island to cross one approach at a time.

 - BE SAFE.
-Only cross when drivers see you and stop for you, or wait until there is an adequate gap.
+Cross only when drivers see you and stop, or wait for an adequate gap.

 - RIDE LIKE A CAR.
-If you are comfortable riding in traffic, follow the same rules as vehicles and yield when entering the roundabout.
+Follow the same rules as vehicles if comfortable in traffic.